Conditional McKean-Vlasov SDEs with jumps and Markovian regime-switching: wellposedness, propagation of chaos, averaging principle: Wellposedness of conditional MKV equation with regime-switching

 Indeed, for another $\tilde X\in \mathscr{Y}_T(\ell)$, let $(Y_t^\nu)$ be a solution to SDE \eqref{c-8} by replacing $\mu_t=\law(X_t|\F_t^0)$ there with $\nu_t:=\law(\tilde X_t|\F_t^0)$ for $t\in [0,T]$.
 Applying It\^o's formula, by (A1) and Burkholder-Davis-Gandy's inequality, where $\wt C =2TK_1+2C_2 K_1$.
 By virtue of Gronwall's inequality,

 Iterating inequality \eqref{c-9} for $n\in \N$,

 where $\Psi^n$ stands for the $n$-th composition of the mapping $\Psi$ with itself. \eqref{c-10} shows that for $n$ large enough, $\Psi^n$ is a strict contraction.
-By fixed point theorem, $\Psi$ admits a unique fixed point, which satisfies \eqref{a-1}.
-So, SDE \eqref{a-1} admits a unique solution. \end{proof}
+By fixed point theorem, $\Psi$ admits a unique fixed point in $(\mathscr{Y}_T(\ell), {\bm \rho}_{2,\infty})$, which satisfies \eqref{a-1}.
+So, SDE \eqref{a-1} admits a solution.
+Furthermore, by virtue of Theorem \ref{thm-2.1}, SDE \eqref{a-1} admits a unique solution.
+Hence, we complete the proof. \end{proof}